hootsuite/grid/README.md

  Supported options:

  - **direction** - Can be `'horizontal'` or `'vertical'`.
-Defaults to `'vertical'`.
+Defaults to `'horizontal'`.
 This sets how the grid can expand e.g. for 'horizontal' the grid will stretch towards the right to accommodate all the items.
 For 'vertical', it will stretch towards the bottom.
  - **lanes** - Number of fixed rows or columns, depending on the